brevzin/cpp_proposals/2996_reflection/reflection.md

 [Values of type `std::meta::info` may represent implementation-defined constructs ([basic.fundamental]{.sref}).]{.note}

 ::: note
- The behavior of many of the functions specified in namespace `std::meta` have semantics that would be affected by the completeness of class types represented by reflection arguments ([temp.inst]).
-For such functions, for any reflection `r` such that `dealias(r)` represents a specialization of a templated class with a reachable definition, the specialization is implicitly instantiated.
+ The behavior of many of the functions specified in namespace `std::meta` have semantics that would be affected by the completeness of class types represented by reflection values.
+For such functions, for any reflection `r` such that `dealias(r)` represents a specialization of a templated class with a reachable definition, the specialization is implicitly instantiated ([temp.inst]).

 ::: example
 ```cpp